 The future of ageing

-Muna Al-Jawad is a Consultant in Medicine for Older People at the Royal Sussex County Hospital in Brighton.
+Muna Al Jawad Consultant in Medicine for Older People at the Royal Sussex County Hospital in Brighton.
 She is a senior lecturer in medical education and lead for curriculum development at Brighton and Sussex Medical School.
 Muna is a practitioner-researcher.
-She uses qualitative methods to explore, understand and improve healthcare practices, particularly regarding care for older people and practitioner identity.
-In addition, she draws comics as part of her research process - you can find some of them here.

-Frances Flinter is Emeritus Professor of Clinical Genetics at Guy’s & St Thomas NHS Foundation Trust, where she was also the Caldicott Guardian for 12 years.
-Currently, she acts as Scientific Advisor to the Science and Technology Committee for their investigation into Commercial Genomics.
-She was the elected President of the Clinical Genetics Society from 2009-11 and previously served on the Human Genetics Commission.
-Frances was a member of the Council’s Working Party on mitochondrial replacement therapies.
+Frances Flinter Emeritus Professor of Clinical Genetics at Guy’s and St Thomas’ NHS Foundation Trust, where she was also the Caldicott Guardian for 12 years.
+She is a non-executive member of the Human Fertilisation and Embryology Authority (HFEA); Scientific Adviser to the Science and Technology Committee for their investigation into Commercial Genomics; and a member of the Nuffield Council on Bioethics.

-Ann Gallagher is Head of Nursing & Professor of Care Education, Ethics and Research at the Academy of Nursing, University of Exeter.
-She is Editor-in-Chief of Nursing Ethics, a Fulbright Scholar and served two terms as a member of the Nuffield Council.
-She recently co-led (with Michael Dunn) a Wellcome Trust funded project on the theme of Roles, Responsibilities, and the Future Care of Older Adults, bringing together perspectives from 11 countries.
+Ann Gallagher Head of Nursing and Professor of Care Education, Ethics and Research at the Academy of Nursing, University of Exeter.
+She is Editor-in-Chief of Nursing Ethics, a Fulbright Scholar, and served two terms as a member of the Nuffield Council.

-Sarah Harper CBE is Clore Professor of Gerontology at the University of Oxford, a Fellow at University College, and the Director of the Oxford Institute of Population Ageing.
-She currently directs the Oxford Programme on Fertility, Education and Environment (OxFEE) and is PI on the DAI@Oxford Programme, part of the Design Age Institute of the Royal College of Art.
-She was appointed a CBE for services to Demography in 2018.
-Sarah served on the Prime Minister’s Council for Science and Technology, which advises the UK Prime Minister on the scientific evidence for strategic policies and frameworks, and Chaired the Government Review into the Future of the UK's Ageing Population.
-She is a Board member of the UK Research Integrity Office and of Health Data Research UK.
-Sarah is a Fellow of the Royal Anthropology Institute and holds a Royal Society for Public Health Arts and Health Research Award for her research.
+Sarah Harper CBE Clore Professor of Gerontology at the University of Oxford, a Fellow at University College, and the Director of the Oxford Institute of Population Ageing.
+She currently directs the Oxford Programme on Fertility, Education and Environment (OxFEE) and is Principal Investigator on the DAI@Oxford Programme, part of the Design Age Institute of the Royal College of Art.

-Mark Schweda is a philosopher and bioethicist.
+Mark Schweda Philosopher and bioethicist.
 He is Professor for Ethics in Medicine at the Department of Health Services Research of the School of Medicine and Health Sciences at the University of Oldenburg (Germany).
-His work focuses on ethical aspects of aging, the life course, and human temporality, on the role of assistive technologies and digitization in medicine and health care, as well as on questions of political philosophy.

-Gry Wester is a healthcare management consultant at VMLY&R HEALTH, working on market access and business strategy in the specialty, Rx, pharmaceutical and biotech sector.
-Prior to joining VMLY&R HEALTH, Gry was a lecturer and researcher at King's College London.
-She has 15 years' experience in health and health care research, specialising in health equity, resource allocation in health care, and public health policy.
+Gry Wester Healthcare management consultant at VMLY&R Health, working on market access and business strategy in the specialty, Rx, pharmaceutical, and biotech sector.
+Prior to joining VMLY&R Health, Gry was a lecturer and researcher at King’s College London.

-A register of interests for the working group is available here.
+A register of interests for the working group is available here (Feb 2023).